codrAlxx/Checkers/README.md

-# Checkers
+# Python-Checkers-AI
-Build A checkers Game and use AI to Implement the MinMax Algorithm on the Game.
+A checkers AI using the minimax algorithm.